 Thought to have floated to Madagascar on rafts of vegetation millions of years ago, Lemurs, like many of Madagascan species, have evolved very differently to other animals around the world due to Madagascar’s isolation.
+They spend a lot of their time on the ground (as you might notice when you visit the park) foraging for fruit, leaves, flowers, sap and tree bark to eat.
 Fun fact!
 It is the females that are dominant in the Lemur world.

 Ring-tailed Lemurs use their distinctive tails to to communicate with each other, they will also use them in “stink battles” by rubbing scents on their tails and flicking them at other Lemurs.

-Lemur Woods is also home to Red-bellied Lemurs.
+Lemur Woods is home to Red-bellied Lemurs too.
 One of the most territorial of all Lemurs in Madagascar, Red-bellied Lemurs are categorised as vulnerable on the IUCN Red List.